• Welcome To Texas Travel Talk – About Us

 Corpus Christi

-This 1-mile nature trail takes you through grassy marshes, woodlands, mudflats and is a nature lover’s paradise.
+This 1-mile nature trail takes you through grassy marshes, woodlands, and mudflats and is a nature lover’s paradise.
 Be sure to bring binoculars to get an up-close view of all the birds.

 8. Big Thicket National Preserve